LINBIT/windrbd/README.md

 	Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\drbd\syslog_ip

-and assign it the IP address (you might have to reload the WinDRBD driver after setting this).
+and assign it the IP address (you have to reload the WinDRBD driver after setting this, currently you have to reboot the machine).

+You can also log on the Windows machine directly by starting

+	windrbd log-server [-o logfile]

+However the last log messages before a blue screen will be lost, then.

 See also file INSTALL for more instructions.

 Version history
 ===============